AdityaPadia/trading_journal/README.md

 Each week, I log my trades, rationale, execution details, and post-trade analysis to improve my decision-making and build a repeatable framework.
 The journal is designed to be **both a learning tool and a portfolio artifact** that demonstrates strategy thinking, risk management, and data-driven reflection.

+# 📬 Contact

+Feel free to reach out if you're working on similar projects or want to collaborate:

+**Aditya Padia**
+aditya.padia0911@gmail.com